ZacharyArmandNEU/CS5200-Project/README.txt

 		'cd <folder name>'
 	e.
 Run python file.
 Individual commands may vary based on your installation, such as "python" or "python3", etc.:
 		'python ArmandZ.py'
 	f.
-When prompted, enter the correct username and password for your MySQL database connection.
+When prompted, enter the correct host, username, and password for your MySQL database connection.
 6) Follow prompts.
 Application will terminate upon user prompting script to exit.